black-fungus-can-even-loosen-your-teeth-seen-the-first-time-in-the-high-number-of-cases

 Share it

 Doctors at PGIMER, Chandigarh conducted a study with the name of MucoCovi (Muco from mucormycosis, Covi from COVID119) at 16 centres across the country and found that the most common sites of infection were found to be nose with eye involvement (in 58% cases) followed by nose with eye and brain involvement (27% cases) and then lung infection (9% cases).
 It shows a considerable number of patients reported late to the hospital after the disease progression to the brain.
 Besides facial pain, nasal blockage and discharge; toothache and loosening of teeth were seen in a high number of cases for the first time.
+Black Fungus can even loosen your teeth seen the first time in the high number of cases

 The study results were published yesterday in the reputed Emerging Infectious Disease Journal (Journal of CDC, Atlanta, USA) as ‘Multicenter Epidemiologic Study of Coronavirus Disease-associated Mucormycosis, India’.